The A3 Thinking Problem Solving Approach: A Better Way To Solve Team Problems

 Sort and Group

 Once all attendees have finished their silent brainstorming, the next stage is to discuss and thematically group all of the identified root causes.
 One attendee starts the process by reading out one of their root causes and placing it on a wall.
 The facilitator then asks if anyone else in the room has something similar.
 Once all the similar post its are placed, begin again with another person reading out a different root cause.
 The process continues until all root causes have been considered and grouped.

 As this stage, the root causes are considered and their grouping assessed.
 If the room is happy with the grouping, the next activity is to give a name to each of the categories of root causes that have been created.
 These names might be as high level as “People” or “Systems”.
 We would expect there to be in the order of 4-8 high level groups of this nature.
 This grouping exercise can be captured in a “fish-bone template” (AKA Ishikawa template) for later reference.

-Understanding and documenting the root causes of the problem is the last stage in the first half of the A3 Thinking problem solving process, the half that focuses on broadening understanding of the problem.
+Understanding and documenting root causes of the problem is the last stage in the first half of the A3 process.
+Remember, this is the half that focuses on broadening understanding of the problem.